MiguelSanLeon/Rock-Paper-Scissors-Lizard-Spock/README.md

 ![Game section](assets/readme-files/game-section.png)

 - The game section contains the titles "computer" and "player" on top of the slots for the game cards, the item selection buttons for the player, a text box for the game results and finally a scoreboard that is updated after each round.
-- The card slots shows the computer and player selection respectively.
+- The card slots show the computer and player selection, respectively.
 - The buttons section shows the 5 different choices the player has.
 - The result text box show who wins the round and why the winner card beats the other one.
-When one of the players wins 5 round, the result box shows who wins and the text "GAME OVER!".
+When one of the players wins 5 round, the result box shows who win and the text "GAME OVER!".
 - the scoreboard shows at all times how many rounds the computer and the player have won at all times.

 * **Background**